Island fox: Ecology and behavior

 The fox tends to move around by itself, rather than in packs.
 The island fox is not intimidated by humans, although at first it may show aggression.
 It is quite easy to tame and is generally docile.
 It is generally nocturnal, although with peaks of activity at dawn and dusk.
 Activity also fluctuates with the season; it is more active during the day in summer than it is in winter.
 Behavioral studies have shown that island foxes change their activity patterns when noticing human presence and changes in island development.
 Foxes on Santa Catalina Island have become more diurnal and are adapting to the heavy tourism on the island, and can often be seen rummaging for food on campsites.
-Fox populations on more deserted islands remain mostly nocturnal.
+On the other hand, fox populations on more deserted islands remain mostly nocturnal.
 Researchers believe that this adaptability in behavior contributed to the foxes' efforts to maintain a steady population and avoid endangerment.

 The island fox communicates using auditory, olfactory and visual signals.
 A dominant fox uses vocalizations, staring, and ear flattening to cause another fox to submit.
 Signs of dominance and submission are visual, such as facial expression and body posture.
 Its main vocalizations are barking and growling.
 The island fox marks territory with urine and feces.

 Climate change impacts

 Research has identified climate change as a significant threat to the island fox and its habitat.
 An increased amount of drought and rising temperatures as a result of global warming have resulted in a loss of vegetation on the Channel Islands, including key sources of food for the Island fox, such as manzanita, seafigs, saltbushes, and fruits from cactus.[36]
 The National Park Service has since started to monitor the effects that climate change is having on food sources for the island fox as part of the Channel Islands Climate Adaptation Program initiative.
 While island fox populations currently remain stable, environmental experts are still concerned that the presence of prolonged droughts may continue to diminish food and water sources for the island fox for the foreseeable future.

 Changes in rainfall patterns and the increased frequency of wildfires have significantly altered the habitat of the island foxes.
-The prolonged hot and dry seasons have increased the risk of wildfires, destroying shrubs and habitats critical to the abundance of island foxes’ prey.
+The prolonged hot and dry seasons have increased the risk of wildfires, destroying shrubs and habitats critical to the abundance of island foxes' prey.
 After the devastating fire seasons in 2021 and 2023 on Santa Cruz and Santa Catalina Island, biologists recorded a significant but temporary drop in the numbers of island foxes, supporting the theory that the habitat destruction from the fires caused short term displacement of foxes.
 The numbers begin to stabilize once vegetation starts to grow back.